 Being actively involved in communicating and collaborating with colleagues outside the classroom activities.

-Parental influence: This refers to the positive or negative motivation received by the rin rainerender Peer influence: This refers to the positive or negative motivation received by the female
+Parental influence: This refers to the positive or negative motivation received by the female participant from the parents.

+Peer influence: This refers to the positive or negative motivation received by the female participant from her peers.

 CHAPTER TWO